MDC Small Talk Conversation Club

 LOCATION :

-- Announcement via WhatsApp on the same day
+- Announcement via WhatsApp

 “This is a free, student-organized club, not a paid class or tutoring service.